-- Fostering student learning and effective teaching through creative, innovative, and research-driven approaches, assessments, and technologies
+- Enhancing existing teaching and learning with resources and workshops that encourage creative, innovative, and research-driven approaches, assessments, and technologies for holistic life-long learning

-- Building cross-disciplinary communities and mentoring networks for scholarly exchange around learning, teaching, and professional growth
+- Nurturing collaborative cross-disciplinary learning communities for deep reflection, scholarly exchange, and connection around learning, teaching, and professional growth

-To realize this mission, the Center unites faculty and staff and builds partnerships on and off campus to develop and offer a variety of innovative programs and opportunities.
+To realize this mission, the Center unites faculty and staff and builds partnerships on and off campus to develop and offer a variety of innovative workshops, learning communities, resources, and opportunities.

 Workshops and Events

-Do you want to learn a little bit about something new?
+Do you want to develop a skill or learn about something new?
 We offer workshops on a variety of topics from career planning to pedagogical and practical tips that empower faculty and staff to strive for excellence and innovation.
 These free workshops are open to any faculty and staff person in a full or part time position.
-While many of these workshops can be taken in a series, each is unique and stands alone so faculty and staff are warmly welcome to attend any of these one time workshops without any prerequisite or expectation that they need to attend a future talk or event.
-Note that *some workshops may require advance registration when there are space limits or supplies involved.
+These workshops do not require any prerequisite or expectation that participants need to attend a future talk or event.
+Note that *some workshops may also require advance registration when there are space limits or supplies involved.

 Do you want a fresh perspective on your teaching as it unfolds?
 Invite Emily Dotson or her Student Mentors in to observe your class and/or talk to or survey your students and receive feedback on your course at any point in the semester.
 I am also happy to obtain anonymous feedback for you from successful students at the College about your syllabus, assignments, or activities.